Itinerary: l'Aquila, Gran Sasso e Monti della Laga National Park, Campo Imperatore, Gran Sasso, Corno Grande

 "Monti della Laga", with rounded peaks, occupy the northern part of the national park while in the south there is Gran Sasso, whose appearance recalls the Dolomites thanks to its rugged and steep peaks.
 Corno Grande, 2914 meters above sea level is the most important and highest peak.

 On the northern side of Corno Grande, you can admire a wonderful glacier called Calderone, which is known to be the southernmost glacier in Europe.
-It is the only survived glacier on the Apennines, and it is likely to retain ancient geological fossils underneath.
+It is the only surviving glacier on the Apennines, and it is likely to retain ancient geological fossils underneath.

 The southern side of this beautiful national park is marked by Campo Imperatore, a wide valley of glacial and karst origin.
 This wonderful plateau is located in the province of L'Aquila, in Abruzzo, 1800 meters above sea level.
 It is nothing you can find elsewhere: its particular topography, made of gentle mountains and steppes covered with wild meadows, makes it a unique scenery where to relax and enjoy the beauty of nature.
 For all these nature-related reasons, the plateau is also known as "the little Tibet of Italy".